sujith27pes/SDS_Auto_Works/README.md

 - [Node.js](https://nodejs.org/) installed on your machine
 - A package manager such as npm or yarn
 - Basic knowledge of JavaScript and Three.js

+## Working

+ - When the switch is OFF and the car is tried to turn on, a warning is raised telling that there is an issue with car, and the mechanic is called.In the meantime, the car is raised on the ramp.Once the mechanic has arrived , he startes working on the issue by standing under the car, for a timing of 5 seconds.After rectification of the issue, the mechanic goes back and the car is lowered automatically.
+ - Then we give a notification tellinng that the issue with the car is rectified and the switch is automatically turned ON.
+ - Now, the car can be started with the press of the button and correct PIN is entered.
+ - Have included the working audio for car starting, car not starting and lift operation.
+ - The car can also be lifted when the key 'R' is clicked and can be lowered when the key 'L' is clickeds

+## Lighting

+ - Ambient Lights
+ - Directional Sunlight
+ - Corner lights
+ - Front area and fill lights
+ - Ground fill light
+ - Spot light

 ## Constraints